 As the Boys & Girls Club of Philadelphia continues to navigate with our staff and kids through this changing time, we continually remind ourselves of the good times, great programs, laughing kids, fun activities, thoughtful and supportive donors, our Coaches Private Reserve Dinner, Golf and all the activities that bond us as a community in the best interest of the kids who need us most.
 We are community strong, we are courageous and we will flourish- together.

-Since March 23rd, 2020 the Boys & Girls Clubs of Philadelphia has been working in the forefront with the City and the Philadelphia Housing Authority to ensure our kids and their families, who lack the resources necessary and are experiencing food insecurity, are fed in 7 of our locations during this critical time.
-To date, we have served over 105,000 meals.
+Since March 23rd, 2020 the Boys & Girls Clubs of Philadelphia has been working in the forefront with the City and the Philadelphia Housing Authority to ensure our kids and their families, who lack the resources necessary and are experiencing food insecurity, are fed.
+Over the summer, we served over 130,000 meals in 14 of our locations.

-We have also developed virtual literacy programs, team meetings, program trainings and guidelines, and deep cleaned all facilities as we prepared for the announcement to return to school and work activities.
+We have also developed virtual literacy programs, team meetings, program trainings and guidelines, and continue to deep clean all facilities as we maintain both in-person and online instruction for school and work activities.
 With our new D.E.F.Y.
 Club, we introduced daily S.T.E.M., Literacy, and Club programming.
-Through this initiative we have logged over 1,175 hours educating remotely.
+Through this initiative we have logged over 1,500 hours educating remotely.

 It was critical for the Boys & Girls Clubs during the shutdown to retain our employees in preparation for when the mandate was lifted.
 Online training, instruction, and club sanitation all ensured our staff remained active and on July 6th, our clubs re-opened.
 Since then, our staff has participated in limited in-person instruction, serving over 180 students daily in a clean, healthy, safe environment.